Influential cleric Qaradawi condemns Egypt death sentences

 His criticism of Abdel Fatah al-Sisi, the former army chief elected to succeed Mursi after a popularly backed takeover in 2013, has added to a rift between Qatar and other Gulf Arab states.

-Regional powerhouse Saudi Arabia considers the Islamist group a terrorist organization and has heavily funded Sisi’s cash-strapped government.
+Regional powerhouse Saudi Arabia considers the Islamist group a terrorist organisation and has heavily funded Sisi’s cash-strapped government.

 Amid the tensions, Qaradawi’s televised Friday sermons have gone off the air, but he continues to criticize Egypt’s new rulers in conferences and statements to the press and followers.